omemda/Tyreorder-API/readme.txt

 == Description ==

-Tyreorder API Integracija connects your WooCommerce store with the Tyreorder supplier API.
+Tyreorder API Integration connects your WooCommerce store with the Tyreorder supplier API.

 Key functionalities:
 - Store API credentials per WordPress user for security and flexibility.